cope-project/PraxManager/CONTRIBUTING.md

 In general bug fixes that include a regression test are merged quickly while new features without proper tests are least likely to receive timely feedback.
 The workflow to make a merge request is as follows:

-1. Fork the project on GitLab Cloud
+1. Fork the project on Github
 1. Create a feature branch
 1. Write code
 1. Add your changes to the CHANGELOG